Booth-Ashley/Feed-Rate-Adjuster/README.md

 # Feed Rate Adjuster

-**Feed Rate Adjuster** is a Windows application built using C# and Visual Studio 2022.
+**Feed Rate Adjuster** is a Windows application built using C#.
 The app automatically adjusts the feed rate in G-code for CNC machines.
 It allows users to modify the feed rate for G2 and G3 commands based on the value they input (ranging from 1 to 10,000).
 The adjusted G-code can then be saved into a new file.

 ## Features